 \ Note - all modules that students will be asked to select from are 8 credits and at NQF level 5.
-Further, modules may be removed or added to this list, depending on availability of resources and popularity of modules.
-Bachelor of Applied Science in Food Science and Technology
+Further, modules may be removed or added to this list, depending on availability of resources

-Year Module Level Credit Purpose of Module I -\$2 Interpersonal Communication & Self 5 To prepare students to understand the role of self and others in the communication process and use their understanding to communicate more effectively and develop interpersonal relationships.
+Year Module Level Credit Purpose of Module I -S2 Interpersonal Communication Self & 5 To prepare students to understand the role of self and others in the communication process and use their understanding to communicate more effectively and develop interpersonal relationships.